 Examples of New York Premises Liability Cases

-There are many different situations that can fall under premises liability law.
+Many different situations can fall under premises liability law.
 In fact, if you were injured on property that belonged to someone else, there is a chance that it could have grounds to pursue a claim.
 Common types of New York premises liability cases include:

-- Slip-and-fall Accidents: Slippery floor or weather conditions causes a person to lose their balance and fall down.
-It is closely related to, and often used interchangeably with, trip & fall accidents.
+- Slip-and-fall Accidents: Slippery floor or weather conditions causes a person to lose their balance and fall.
+It is closely related to, and often used interchangeably, with trip & fall accidents.

-- School Negligence: If your child experiences sexual assault or harrassment by faculty or staff, or is injured by a bully, improper supervision or school bus accident you may have rights to compensation through a premises liability claim.
+- School Negligence: If your child experiences sexual assault or harassment by faculty or staff, or is injured by a bully, improper supervision, or school bus accident you may have rights to compensation through a premises liability claim.

 Circumstances That Can lead to premises liability: